Shrines in Indiana such as churches, monasteries and other sites reflect the state’s religious roots and help groups connect spiritually

 Grotto Hill, across from the church, has a replica of the Lourdes shrine, Stations of the Cross, and statues of Our Lady of Fatima and Our Lady of Guadalupe.
 Down the hill is St. Benedict’s Brew Works, the only U.S. craft brewery believed to be located on the grounds of a women’s religious community; revenues are shared with the sisters.
 The taproom serves pizza, pretzels and beers with playful, abbey-themed names like The Witty Nun, Sanctimonious Stout, Friar Brown and Monktoberfest.
 The brewery works with the sisters in offering weekend retreats that combine spirituality with beer history and hands-on brewing.
 The monastery’s Kordes Center offers lodging for overnight guests.

-Touring Indiana, a state blessed with a wealth of religious attractions, can be a truly inspirational experience.
+Touring the shrines in Indiana, a state blessed with a wealth of religious attractions, can be a truly inspirational experience.